KCSwartzbaugh/VEXSizingTool/README.md

 # VEXSizingTool

+THE BOTTOM MIDDLE PIECE IS MISSING FIX IT KARSON SELF NOTE AND ADD LIKE DXF OR OTHER FILES AND THE MOST RECENT FILES MAYBEEE

 This is the sizing tool made for the 2025-26 VEX Push Back Game by myself that could be utilized beyond just Push Back

 This was initially cut out of wood with a laser kerf of about 0.020"-0.025" on a 36" wide sheet.